Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ## 3. Check the `cray-rrs` Helm chart

-Since the system is on CSM 1.7.0, `cray-rrs` helm chart should be have been installed in the `rack-resiliency` namespace.
+The `cray-rrs` Helm chart should already be installed in the `rack-resiliency` namespace.
-Verify that the `cray-rrs` helm chart is present in `rack-resiliency` namespace using the following procedure:
+Verify that the `cray-rrs` Helm chart is present in `rack-resiliency` namespace using the following procedure:

-1. (`ncn-mw#`) Get the list of the helm charts.
+1. (`ncn-mw#`) List the Helm charts.

     ```bash
     helm ls -n rack-resiliency